web-infra-dev/modern.js/packages/builder/builder-doc/en/config/output/distPath.md

 - `font`: The output directory of font files.
 - `image`: The output directory of non-SVG images.
 - `media`: The output directory of media resources, such as videos.
+- `server`: The output directory of server bundles when target is `node`.

 #### Example